-How Will my Take home Pay UK be Affected by IR35?
+How Will My Take Home Pay UK Be Affected by IR35?

-If you’re an independent contractor and want to save taxes, you should work through a limited company.
-This process tends to be productive for those contractors who’re considered to be outside the Intermediaries Legislation (IR35).
-On contrary, if you are caught inside IR35, most probably you’d be paying more taxes.
+This process tends to be productive for those contractors who are considered to be outside the Intermediaries Legislation (IR35).
+On the contrary, if you are caught inside IR35, most probably you’d be paying more taxes.

 What is IR35?

-IR35 is the tax legislation that is created to stop tax avoidance.
+IR35 is the tax legislation that was created to stop tax avoidance.
 It is known as off-payroll working rules.
 It’s designed to find out whether a contractor is genuine or not and has taken the form of a disguised employee to avoid taxes.

-As contractors get tax-efficient benefits.
+Contractors get tax-efficient benefits.
 Though, they don’t usually receive employee benefits like holiday and sick pay etc but enjoy flexible working hours.

 To be considered outside from the IR35 as a limited company contractor, the below conditions should be met: